algorithmica-org/algorithmica/content/english/hpc/memory/cpu-cache.md

 This article is inspired by http://igoro.com/archive/gallery-of-processor-cache-effects/ by Igor Ostrovsky.

-For a more comprehensive reading, consider "[What Every Programmer Should Know About Memory](https://people.freebsd.org/~lstewart/articles/cpumemory.pdf)" by Ulrich Drepper.
+For a more a comprehensive read, consider "[What Every Programmer Should Know About Memory](https://people.freebsd.org/~lstewart/articles/cpumemory.pdf)" by Ulrich Drepper.